-- Smaller and lighter: The OM 5 is now the smallest and lightest smartphone gimbal from DJI yet.
+- Smaller and lighter: The OM 5 is smaller and lighter than any previous OM gimbal.
 It weighs just 297g (without the tripod stand or clamp attached) and is about a third of the size of the OM 4 when folded.

 - Redesigned arm: DJI has completely overhauled the way the device folds up, which is what helps make it smaller.

 - Extendable arm: We’ve seen built-in extendable arms in other gimbals, but this is the first time we’ve seen it on a DJI product.
 The arm extends out 215mm (or about 8.4 inches).

 - New software features: A new feature within the DJI Mimo app is called Shot Guides, which, as the name suggests, gives you tips on how to create cool shots.
 There’s also a new upgrade to Active Track and a few other tweaks that we’ll discuss more in-depth later.